February 28, 2023

-The question is: should you?
+The question then becomes: Should you?

-Reasons to leave your system running:
+Reasons to leave your air or furnace continuously running:

-- When your fan runs continuously, it passes more air through the filters.
+- Filters.
+When your fan runs continuously, it passes more air through the filters.
 Because your filter is taking care of more air, it clogs faster and needs replacing sooner.
 Don’t forget to change your filter at least every other month!